robtweed/node-mdbm/README.md

 The M/DB system should now be working.
 In order to enable it for use with Node.js and node-mdbm, you'll need to upgrade MDB.m, MDBMumps.m and EWD as follows:

-- Install git - we'll be needing this to fetch the various resources we need:
+- Install git - we'll be needing this to fetch the various resources we need.
+Here I've created a new directory */git* which is where I'll put all the respositories I download, but you can use whatever directory you wish:

-       sudo apt-get install g++ curl openssl libssl-dev apache2-utils sudo apt-get install git-core
+       sudo apt-get install git-core
        cd /
        sudo mkdir git